interstar/Patterning-Core/README.md

 ![Patterning Image](http://alchemyislands.com/blog/wp-content/uploads/2014/09/fp6.png)

+See how we made this in the [Functional Patterning Tutorial](http://alchemyislands.com/tutorial/fp.html).

 # DEPRECATED READ ME
 If you are interested in using this project, please see [the current Patterning repository](https://github.com/interstar/patterning).